gamemanual0/gm0/source/docs/hardware-basics/materials-guide.rst

 ===============
 Materials Guide
 ===============
-In FTC, teams aren't limited in terms of what raw materials to use.
+In FTC, teams have design freeedom in terms of what raw materials to use.
-However, there are definitely some important materials which you should be aware of.
+However, there are definitely some important recommendations regarding material usage.

-Commonly used vendors  for raw materials are (in addition to your local hardware store) McMaster-Carr and OnlineMetals.
+Common raw materials may be found at your local hardware store.
+McMaster-Carr and OnlineMetals are two frequently used online vendors.
 For more vendors, check the Appendix.

-Here are the materials to use, listed in order of importance.
+Here are recommended materials listed in order of importance.

 Recommended Materials